-- 2.1 Under the Australia Vietnam air services arrangements, the designated airlines of Australia may operate services with any type of aircraft between points in Australia and points in Vietnam. - 2.2 The Register of Available Capacity shows that there seven frequencies per week with any aircraft type available for allocation for services to and from Sydney, Melbourne, Brisbane and Perth.
-Unlimited capacity is available for allocation for services to and from other points in Australia. - 2.3 The designated airlines of Australia may enter into code sharing arrangements with other Australian airlines.
+2.1 Under the Australia - Malaysia air services arrangements, the designated airlines of Australia may operate services with any type of aircraft between points in Australia and points in Malaysia.

+2.2 The Register of Available Capacity shows that there 20,600 seats per week with any aircraft type available for allocation for services to and from Sydney, Melbourne, Brisbane and Perth.
+Unrestricted capacity is available for allocation for services to and from other points in Australia.

+2.3 The designated airlines of Australia may enter into code sharing arrangements with other Australian airlines.

-3 Commission's consideration
+3 Delegate's consideration